Easy One-Bowl Banana Muffins (Healthy & Moist!)

 • Fat: 5g

-• Use Spotty Bananas: The best banana muffins come from bananas that are overripe.
-Look for brown spots or even fully brown skins; this ensures natural sweetness and moisture without needing extra sugar.
+• Use Spotty Bananas:** The best banana muffins come from overripe bananas with lots of brown spots.
+They provide natural sweetness and incredible moisture.

-• Do Not Overmix: The golden rule of muffin making is “less is more.”
-When combining your wet and dry ingredients, stop mixing as soon as the flour streaks disappear.
-Overmixing develops gluten and results in tough, rubbery muffins rather than tender ones.
+• Do Not Overmix:** The golden rule of muffin making!
+Mix the batter only until the flour streaks disappear.
+Overmixing develops gluten and leads to tough, dense muffins.

 0 0 votes